Everything You Need to Know About Booking and Using an Airplane Bassinet

 From Avianca’s website:

-- Due to operational matters, the plane assigned for you trip may vary.
-In this event, we cannot guarantee the service.
+- Due to operational issues, the aircraft assigned to the trip may change.
+In this case, we cannot guarantee the service.

-- Flights operated by Avianca Ecuador S.A. do not offer this service.
+- Flights operated by Avianca Ecuador S.A. do not have this service.

 British Airways Bassinets